 - Typography for the web

 - Color theory

 - Responsive web design

-Fear not, you don’t have to master all those subjects to continue the creation of your blog.
+Fear not.
+To continue creating your blog, you don’t have to master all those subjects.
 WordPress themes are exactly what you need.
-Themes usually include design best practices and many of the elements you need to have a professional presence on the internet.
+Themes usually include design best practices and many elements you need to have a professional presence on the internet.

 There are options for every budget.
-You will be able to find free themes.
-These free options are usually secure, providing regular updates.
-You will find sometimes that theme options are limited, but you can begin using them and then upgrade to a premium version.
+In addition, you will be able to find free themes.
+These free options are usually secure and provide regular updates.
+Sometimes, theme options are limited, but you can begin using them and upgrade to a premium version.

 You can also find themes you pay for; these are known as premium themes.
-The name is usually on point because you will benefit from a wide array of theme options.
+Again, the name is usually on point because you will benefit from a wide array of theme options.
 This will allow you to customize your design more closely to your taste or requirements.
-Another benefit is that you will differentiate a bit more since not everybody in your niche will pay for a professional WordPress theme.
+Another benefit is that you will differentiate more since not everybody in your niche will pay for a professional WordPress theme.

-You can start with a free theme and then upgrade to a premium version.
+You can start with a free theme and upgrade to a premium version.
 That’s an option.
-Perhaps your budget allows you to improve your visual results from the very beginning.
+Perhaps your budget lets you improve your visible results from the beginning.
 You will be able to find pro themes for every budget.

-When it comes to design variety in WordPress themes, you will be spoiled for choice. ¿What should you choose?
+You will be spoiled for choice regarding design variety in WordPress themes. ¿What should you choose?
 I’ll tell you the category you should seek since it’s the logical way to go.
 You should search inside the Blog category.
-This way you will be making sure your content shines, supported by good design and adequate features.
+This way, you will ensure your content shines, supported by good design and adequate features.

-One element that I find frequently is that bloggers try to get design and their website perfect the first time.
+One element I find frequently is that bloggers try to design their websites perfectly the first time.
 This is a mistake since you can improve iteratively.
-That means you can get up and running fast and then, you can add features or design elements to your project.
+That means you can get up and running fast and add features or design elements to your project.
 A well-guarded secret is that your website’s content is the most important thing.
-This means that theoretically (but something you shouldn’t aim for) your site could be ugly design-wise, but it would still succeed because your content provides value to your readers.
+This means that theoretically (but something you shouldn’t aim for), your site could be ugly design-wise, but it would still succeed because your content provides value to your readers.